John Baras: Education

+Recognition

+Baras was elected as an IEEE Fellow in 1984 "for contributions to distributed parameter systems theory, quantum and nonlinear estimation, and control of queuing systems".

 He was included in the 2019 class of fellows of the American Mathematical Society "for contributions to the mathematical foundations and applications of systems theory, stochastic systems, stochastic control, network security and trust, mentoring and academic leadership".